Stay safe but stay busy: Our weekly entertainment update

 To arrange a pickup of library materials, call 262-564-6136 to talk to a librarian for advice on reading, viewing, or listening choices.
 Or, you can email at refdesk@mykpl.info.
 The materials will be gathered, and library staffers will call you when your materials are available and will set up a time for you to pick up your “order.”

-Patrons can return checked-out items to the Southwest Library drive-thru.
+Patrons can return checked-out items to the Southwest Library drive-thru (and the Northside Library, starting June 2).
 Returns will be accepted 9 a.m. to 2 p.m.
 Tuesday-Saturday.
 The drive-thru can accept books, DVDs, CDs and audiobooks.

 Also, the Kenosha Public Library’s Digital Library is always available for cardholders.
 Explore the Digital Library at mykpl.info/digitallibrary.